hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 ---

-For the complete example, clone [the source codes from my GitHub](https://github.com/hantsy/spring6-sandbox/tree/master/declarative-rsocket-client) and explore the code yourself!
+For the complete example project, check out [the source code from my GitHub](https://github.com/hantsy/spring6-sandbox/tree/master/declarative-rsocket-client) and explore the code yourself!